 To understand whether clicks are leading to actual sales, we recommend setting up conversion tracking for your account.
 This free tool shows you what happens after people click your ad, whether they purchased your product or signed up for your newsletter.
 With this information, you can calculate your actual return on investment (ROI).

 - Don't have the time to evaluate your bids?
 Let Google do the work for you.
-With Maximize Clicks, you set a daily budget, and we'll help adjust your cost-per-click bids to receive the most possible clicks within your budget.
+With Maximize Clicks, you set an average daily budget, and we'll help adjust your cost-per-click bids to receive the most possible clicks within your budget.
 Or if you have specific goals in mind, try automated bid strategy to have adjust bids based on your goals.